jre23/README-generator/Assets/README-project.md

 ## Installation

-install me
+install

 ## Usage

-use it
+use

 ## License

-This project is licensed under the Apache 2.0 license.
+This project is licensed under the Eclipse Public license.

 ## Contributing

-contribute anytime
+contribute

 ## Tests

-npm test
+test

 ## Questions